Education

 3 credits (AS)

-In this course we will review and do research beginning with the texts from the National Council for Teachers of Mathematics to investigate how young students in diverse settings and from diverse backgrounds learn math.
-We will base discussions and assignments on two texts by the National Council of the Teachers of Mathematics (NCTM) and journal articles that explore current theory in mathematics education.
-Students in this course will also investigate the different methods for communicating and teaching about math, translating learning theories and reflection on how students learn into an effective set of practices that can be applied in a PK-12 school setting.
-Finally, students will explore their own dispositions and understandings of mathematical content in an effort to become reflective teachers of mathematics.
+This course will give future teachers the opportunity to investigate how young students in diverse settings and from diverse backgrounds learn mathematics.
+Current theory in mathematics education will be explored through class discussions, readings and assignments.
+Students in this course will investigate the different methods for communicating and teaching math, reflect on how students learn math, and translate learning theories into effective teaching practices that can be applied in PK-12 school settings.
+Students’ own dispositions and understandings of mathematical content will also be examined in an effort to help them become reflective teachers of mathematical content.
+(Offered fall term) Prerequisites: ED 111, and SM 161, SM 165 or SM 261.

 4 credits (CS)